Create an order gallery in a canvas app

 Two Label controls are added in the gallery's template.
-By default, these controls show two columns of the Orders entity, which you'll change next.
-The gallery's template is replicated vertically for each record in the entity.
+By default, these controls show two columns of the Orders table, which you'll change next.
+The gallery's template is replicated vertically for each record in the table.

 Select Edit (next to Fields) in the Properties tab near the right edge.

 In the Data pane, select Title1 (or select the upper label in the gallery's template).

 In the formula bar, set the label's Text property to this expression:

 The order number appears at the top of each gallery item.
 In the gallery template, ThisItem grants access to all fields in the Order table.